An investigation into Athenex Inc. (NASDAQ:ATNX)'s technical aspects - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 3 different market analysts.
+The company has 3 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of -$0.15 for the current quarter, with a high estimate of -$0.09 and a low estimate of -$0.2, while EPS last year was -$0.33.
 The consensus estimate for the next quarter is -$0.12, with high estimates of -$0.06 and low estimates of -$0.22.

 Analysts are recommending an EPS of between -$0.61 and -$0.87 for the fiscal current year, implying an average EPS of -$0.72.
 EPS for the following year is -$0.38, with 3 analysts recommending between -$0.03 and -$0.78.